lsc4719/MyViewOfComputationalGraphs/README.md

 A computational graph is a data structure with states denoted by abow diagram.

 #### bolts and nuts
+variables and functions form a directed-acyclic graph with single sink output variable node.

 | item | description |
 | - | - |
 | in-degree=0 boxes | are input(inpendendent) nodes(variables). |